 - 2 tsp olive oil, or more if desired (You can omit this, but you’ll lose the yummy, buttery taste!)

 Heat oil, then add carrots, zucchini, onion, and celery.
 Cook a few minutes (like 10), then add spinach, lentils, spices, and tomato.
 Cook 2 more minutes.
 Add the water, bring to a boil, then cover and lower to simmer for 45-50 minutes, or until the carrots are soft and stuffing is flavorful.
 Without the optional ingredients, this makes around 3 cups, or around 2 servings.
 (However, if you follow my personal gram measurements, it makes quite a bit more.)

 The ingredient list might seem long, but this recipe comes together surprisingly easily.
 (It helps to have a sweet mom willing to chop all the veggies for you.)

 What’s your favorite way to eat beans?

 Yes, I know lentils are technically not beans.
 But just go with me here.
 Some of my favorite bean recipes include bean soups, salads, refried beans on sandwiches, and bean chili.

-All CCK bean recipes can be seen here: My Bean Recipes.
+All CCK bean recipes can be seen here: 50+ Healthy Bean Recipes.